brianom95/brianom95.github.io/_pages/scratchmap.md

 ## What Is A Country?

-This sounds like a silly question, but it's not as clear as you'd expect.
+This may sound like a silly question, but it's not as clear as you'd expect.

 Any area with a sovereign government, permanent population, and defined borders can declare independence.
 However, becoming a country requires international recognition of that sovereignty, usually from a majority vote in the United Nations (UN).
 The youngest country is South Sudan, passing the vote in 2011.
 The next will likely be Bougainville, currently part of Papua New Guinea.